pratikrpatil/pratikrpatil/README.md

 - 👋 Hi, I’m Pratik
-- 👀 I’m interested in coding.
+- 👀 I’m interested to develop software products as per the users requirements.
-- 🌱 I’m currently learning python with amazon web services.
+- 🌱 I’m currently working on amazon web services using python and java language.
-- 💞️ I’m looking to collaborate on java coding parts also.
+- 💞️ Most of the experience in java and python.
+Handson experience of creating REST api using python flask.
+As well as handson experience of creating simple micro service in java using spring boot and MySQL database.
+You can check out my Respos for better understanding of spring boot micrsoservice example.
 - 📫 You can reach to me on Email - pratikrpatil97@gmail.com

 <!---